fetchrobotics/docs/source/in_the_box.rst

 When power is shut off, the arm will want to slowly fall and will be more difficult to backdrive when in the off configuration.

-To turn the robot off, press and hold the switch on the access panel until it starts blinking.
-The switch will continue blinking until the computer has successfully shut down, and then power will be disconnected.
+To turn the robot off, press and hold the illuminated power button on the access panel until it starts blinking.
+The power button will continue blinking until the computer has successfully shut down, and then power will be disconnected.